-- a.
+- 23. Conclusions and takeaways: - a.
 It turns out that there are approximately 5.17•1017 different possible samples of 10 words from the Gettysburg Address. - b.
-If we could determine the mean for each of these samples and produce a dotplot for all of these means, then the center of the dotplot would lie exactly at 4.22. - The resulting distribution of the means from all possible samples is called the sampling C. distribution for the sample mean (for samples of size 10 from this population). - The above dotplot is an approximation to the actual sampling distribution. d.
+If we could determine the mean for each of these samples and produce a dotplot for all of these means, then the center of the dotplot would lie exactly at 4.22. - c.
+The resulting distribution of the means from all possible samples is called the sampling distribution for the sample mean (for samples of size 10 from this population). - d.
+The above dotplot is an approximation to the actual sampling distribution.